Topological Graph Neural Networks: Experiments

 \subsection{Performance on Synthetic Data Sets}

 As an illustrative example depicted in \autoref{fig:Synthetic data performance}, we use two synthetic balanced \mbox{2-class} data sets of $1000$ graphs each.
 In the \data{Cycles} data set~(\autoref{sfig:Results cycles}, right), we generate either one large cycle~(class~$0$) or multiple small ones~(class~$1$).
 These graphs can be easily distinguished by \emph{any} topological approach because they differ in the number of connected components and the number of cycles.
 For the \data{Necklaces} data set~(\autoref{sfig:Results necklaces}, right), we generate `chains' of vertices with either two individual cycles, or a `merged' one.
 Both classes have the same \emph{number} of cycles, but the incorporation of additional connectivity information along their neighbourhoods makes them distinguishable for \method, since appropriate filtrations for the data can be learnt.
+All synthetic data sets use node features consisting of 3-dimensional vectors sampled from a Normal distribution.
+As PH and WL would consider all instances of graphs being distinct and thus remove any potential signal, we used the node degrees as features instead as commonly done~\citep{Borgwardt20}.